MicrosoftDocs/sql-docs/docs/t-sql/language-elements/rollback-transaction-transact-sql.md

 ## Arguments
  *transaction_name*
  Is the name assigned to the transaction on BEGIN TRANSACTION. *transaction_name* must conform to the rules for identifiers, but only the first 32 characters of the transaction name are used.
-When nesting transactions, *transaction_name* must be the name from the outermost BEGIN TRANSACTION statement. *transaction_name* is always case sensitive, even when the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is not case sensitive.
+When nesting transactions, *transaction_name* must be the name from the outermost BEGIN TRANSACTION statement. *transaction_name* is always case-sensitive, even when the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is not case-sensitive.

  **@** *tran_name_variable*
  Is the name of a user-defined variable containing a valid transaction name.
 The variable must be declared with a **char**, **varchar**, **nchar**, or **nvarchar** data type.